-4 European Social Charter of the Council of Europe to which Turkey is a party.

-TAF.
+TAF has decades long experience of initiating and contributing to social projects on a volunteer basis.
+In these, TAF has worked in cooperation with civil society for the cultural, social, economic and educational improvement of Turkey.
+Furthermore, enhancing the knowledge level of conscripts is well defined as a TAF mandate.
+Therefore, the proposed project is well aligned with the national legal framework and the internal legal framework of TAF.
 Consequently, the project results (such as the training program, equipment, training modules and the like) will have a life beyond the termination of the project.
-The impact will be measurable in the enhanced capacities of the conscripts to comprehend and understand issues of fundamental human rights and freedoms (as a general concept), children's rights and women's rights, social rights, protection of the environment, general health care and fight against substance addiction.
+The impact will be measurable in the enhanced capacities of the conscripts to comprehend and understand issues of fundamental human rights and freedoms (as a general concept), children's rights and women's rights, social rights, protection of the environment, general health care and fight against substance addiction